kankkueo/rmm2/README.md

 # rmm2
 A simple mod manager for The Elder Scrolls and Fallout games on Linux (proton).
 Allows installing mods and loadorder management.
-Supports Fomod installers on Skyrim/SE and Fallout 4.
+Supports Fomod installers.

 ## Installing
+Download the binary from the [releases](https://github.com/e-k1/rmm2/releases) page and copy it to your path, or build from source.

+#### Building from source
+You need to have rust installed on your system.

+Clone or download the repository.
+While in the downloaded directory, compile: `cargo build`

+Then copy the binary to your path: `cp target/debug/rmm2 <your path>`

 ## Usage